Privacy Policy

 How We Use Your Information

-We use your personal information for the following purposes: to respond to your enquiry within one business day; to assess your situation and identify the most appropriate specialist from our network; to share your contact details with the relevant specialist contractor so they can arrange a site assessment; and to follow up after the referral to ensure you received satisfactory service.
+We use your personal information for the following purposes: to acknowledge your enquiry; to assess your situation and identify the most appropriate fully qualified specialist from our network; to pass your contact details and enquiry information to that specialist contractor so they can contact you directly to arrange a site assessment or provide a quotation; and to follow up after the referral to ensure you received satisfactory service.

-We do not use your personal information for marketing purposes unless you have explicitly opted in to receive marketing communications from us.
-We do not sell, rent, or share your personal information with unrelated third parties for their marketing purposes.
+We do not use your personal information for marketing purposes unless you have explicitly opted in.
+We do not sell, rent, or share your personal information with unrelated third parties for their own marketing purposes.

 Data Sharing

-We may also share your data with Basin (our form processing service) for the purpose of receiving and managing your enquiry.
-Basin processes data in accordance with their own privacy policy and applicable data protection legislation.
+We may also share your data with our form processing provider for the purpose of receiving and managing your enquiry.
+They process data in accordance with their own privacy policy and applicable data protection legislation.

 We do not share your data with any other third parties unless required to do so by law, regulation, or legal process, or to protect the rights, property, or safety of Devon Subsidence, our customers, or others.